 Start off by measuring the square part of the window first and excluding the arched portion of the window.
 Next, take a measurement from the lowest point of the window to the highest point of the arch.
 This will typically be in the exact center of the window.
 Again, remember to not take into account any trim pieces in your measurements.

 Ordering Replacement Windows – DIY vs. Hiring a Window Company

-Now that you’ve gotten all of your measurements, all that’s left to decide is whether you are going to install the replacement windows yourself or hire a window company to do it for you and provide them with your window measurements.
+Now that you know how to measure for replacement windows, all that’s left to decide is whether you are going to install the windows yourself or hire a window company to do it for you and provide them with your window measurements.